Medical Marijuana Registries by State

 state mmj registries

-By Nick Congleton Updated March 5th
+By Nick Congleton Updated August 1st

 Fact-checked by Deb Tharp

-The legalization of medical marijuana for many states in the US has led to a number of medical marijuana programs.
+The legalization of medical marijuana in many states in the US has led to a number of medical marijuana programs.
 This allows MMJ patients to conveniently access medical cannabis while providing benefits available only to medical marijuana users.

 In this article, we discuss medical marijuana registries by state: what they are, who can sign up, and how you can learn more about your state’s program.